clarasoft-it/CFS-400-Clarasoft-Foundation-Server-for-AS400/README.md

 CRTPGM PGM(CLARAH) MODULE(CLARAH) BNDSRVPGM(CFSAPI)
 ```

+You now have the basic software components needed to create your own ILE RPG network services (and clients to those services); CFS-400 provides a sample ILE RPG network service that echoes data sent from a client.
+The next section shows you how to build and run this service using CFS-400.
+Next, we will show you how to test this ILE RPG echo service by building the sample ILE RPG echo client provided by CFS-400.
+This will get you started building you own services and clients.

 ## CFS-400 example: Creating your own ILE RPG network service

 To show how an ILE RPG program can be used to run as a network service, copy the QRPGLESRC/ECHOH and QRPGLESRC/CFSAPIH source from this repository (under the qrpglesrc directory) to the QRPGLESRC source file on your system.
 You will then compile the ECHOH source into a module by issuing the following command: